 The ideal size seems to be around 25px to 32px wide.

-Once you have your images, you can upload them to your site's media library.
+Once you are in possession of your images, you can upload them to the media library of your site.

-Now go to the Appearance > Customise > Additional CSS tab and add the code below to create your CSS class:
+Go now to the tab Appearance > Customize > Additional CSS then add the code below to create your CSS class:

 /* changer l'apparence du curseur */